Georgios Delikaris

-Georgios Delikaris (Greek: Γεώργιος Δεληκάρης, born 22 July 1951) is a former Greek football player, who spent the greatest part of his career at Olympiacos F.C.
-He is widely accepted amongst fans as one of the greatest Greek footballers of all time, coming in fourth in the Greek vote for the UEFA Jubilee Awards, first amongst former Olympiacos players.
+Georgios Delikaris (Greek: Γεώργιος Δεληκάρης, born 22 July 1951) is a former Greek football player, who spent the greatest part of his career at Olympiacos He is widely accepted amongst fans as one of the greatest Greek footballers of all time, coming in fourth in the Greek vote for the UEFA Jubilee Awards and first amongst former Olympiacos players.
 Nicknamed the "Gianni Rivera of Greece", he is also often compared to George Best, due to similarity in appearance and playing style.
-Though still revered as an Olympiacos legend, he is also well remembered for his switch to arch-rivals Panathinaikos F.C., for the last three years of his playing career, which ended prematurely, when he decided to retire at the age of 29.
+Though still revered as an Olympiacos legend, he is also well remembered for his switch to arch-rivals Panathinaikos, for the last three years of his playing career, which ended prematurely, when he decided to retire at the age of 29.

-Biography
+Club career

-Early career and move to Olympiacos
+Early career

-Delikaris was born in 1951 and began his career with local club Argonaytis Piraeus FC.
+Delikaris was born in 1951 and began his career with local club Argonaytis Piraeus.
 His chance to shine came in July 1968, when he was picked to represent Piraeus at an exhibition match against players from Athenian teams.
 A year later (July 1969) he joined Piraeus giants Olympiacos, the team he supported as a child, for a fee of just over 1 million drachmas along with the exchange of four Olympiacos players.

-The Olympiacos years
+Olympiacos

-1969-70
+1969–70

 His debut in the red and white jersey came when he featured in a friendly against his old club.
-His official debut was against PAOK F.C. in Thessaloniki during a 2-1 win (September 21), while his first goal was scored in a 5-1 win over Chalkida FC (November 5).
-The 18-year-old forward instantly became a regular and a star a few weeks later, after an excellent display against local rivals Ethnikos, where he scored two goals and was hailed as the new Olympiacos leader.
+His official debut was on 21 September against PAOK in Thessaloniki during a 2–1 win.
+He scored his first goal on 5 November in a 5–1 win over Chalkida.
+The 18-year-old forward instantly became a regular and a star a few weeks later, after an excellent display against local rivals Ethnikos Piraeus, where he scored two goals and was hailed as the new Olympiacos leader.
 The following months his manager Stjepan Bobek decided to switch him to midfield, despite criticism from a large part of the Greek press.
 It would soon prove a decision of tactical genius as Delikaris was able to flaunt his rare technical and organising skills, creating goal after goal.

-1970-71
+1970–71

 The next year saw a number of impressive performances of the young star, along with his debut with the national team in a 3-0 loss at Wembley against England.
 It also saw the start of his love-hate relationship with the club board, part of which was appointed (as for all teams) by the military regime in power during this troubled period for Greece.
 He was fined 5 thousand drachmas for staying out late before a game against arch-rivals Panathinaikos.
 That year he also switched his jersey number 11 for the number he is best remembered with, "10".